1886 Atlantic hurricane season: Hurricane Four

+The 2014 reanalysis study by Chenoweth suggested that this storm formed about 30 hours later than indicated by HURDAT, but closer to Jamaica.
 Although it bypassed the island to the west, the cyclone generated heavy rains over western Cuba throughout July 16–17, causing rivers to overflow their banks.
 An anemometer in Key West measured top winds of 52 mph during the passage of the hurricane, with no damage to shipping in the harbor.
 A few schooners were forced to shelter in safe harbor overnight.
 Overall damage near the point of landfall in Florida was slight, as the area was thinly inhabited.
 Off the Atlantic coast of the Southeastern United States, the storm interrupted maritime traffic.
 Multiple ships in the path of the storm recorded hurricane-force winds; the lowest pressure reported dipped to 29.23 inHg.